lwojcik/blizzapi-docs/docs/docs/usage/custom-access-token.md

 BlizzAPI can use OAuth access token from an outside source for data retrieval.
 If a custom access token is provided, BlizzAPI will not request for a new one on each query.
 That results in shorter response times and allows for separating OAuth authorization flow from data processing logic.

 As stated in [Blizzard Battle.net API docs](https://develop.battle.net/documentation/guides/using-oauth), access tokens last for 24 hours.
 They can be revoked by a number of different events (password change, account lockdown etc.).
-BlizzAPI can detect expired access token and obtain a new one, but ultimately **it is user's responsibility to keep custom access tokens valid and up to date**.
+BlizzAPI can detect expired access token and obtain a new one if client id and client secret are provided.
+However, **it is user's responsibility to keep custom access tokens valid and up to date**.

 Initialization with custom access token and additional options: